-- seafriends home -- conservation -- war for marine reserves -- Rev 20041010,20041022,20041108,

 The problem is really, that DoC is not looking at the effect of landbased pollution in the sea, particularly inside their marine reserves.
 It is not funnelling money into the needed research, and where there's no money, scientists won't look either.
 What is holding it back?
 Why are scientists not speaking up?

-We have been studying marine degradation since 1987 and a large chapter about our findings will appear on this web site soon.
+We have been studying marine degradation since 1987 and a large chapter about our findings has appeared on this web site link.
 We have an extensive library of photographs to show how serious the situation is, and some of these appear further down in this document.
 The situation is now that marine reserves are a waste of time and effort because they cannot achieve what they are thought to do, while at the same time depriving others from their right to fish and future generations from potential earnings and the welfare generated by these.

 But the tragedy is far worse for scientists themselves as they pandered to the beliefs of uninformed do-gooders, abandoning the objectivity expected of them, and none daring to speak out.
 That lost them all credibility and the message to the public is loud and clear: you can't trust what scientists say.
 (Read also Daniel Pauly)